Quantum oblivious transfer and bit commitment protocols based on two non-orthogonal states coding: Improvement of the bit commitment

 Since both Bob's rotation in Step $1$ and Alice's rotation in Step $2$ are along y axis, the two unitary transformations are exchangeable.
 For Bob, he rotates the qubit coming from Alice along y axis with $-\alpha$ and executes the remaining part of the bit commitment.
 The correctness of the protocol can also be ensured.
+For Alice, the attack mentioned in Section 4.3 also works.